fraser-lab/fraser-lab.github.io/courses/methods_2022/index.md

 **Course Description:**

 This is a team-based class where students work in small groups develop their own analysis of real data.
 Statistical aspects of rigor and reproducibility in structural biology will be emphasized throughout lectures, journal club presentations, and hands-on activities.
-The website for the [2017](/methods_2017/),  [2018](/methods_2018/), [2019](/courses/methods_2019), and [2020](/courses/methods_2020) editions are available online.
+The website for the [2017](/courses/methods_2017/),  [2018](/courses/methods_2018/), [2019](/courses/methods_2019), [2020](/courses/methods_2020) editions are available online.

 *Ethics*: This course is more than a training experience; it is an active research project whose results will be published to the broader scientific community.
 The community must be able to understand our work, replicate it, and have confidence in its findings.
 We must therefore ensure the integrity of the information we disseminate.
 To do so, it is essential that students perform and document their experiments and analyses as faithfully as possible.
 Mistakes and oversights are normal and to be expected, but they must not be ignored, concealed, or disguised.
 In addition, to merit authorship, students must contribute to three aspects of the project: intellectual conception or interpretation of the methods or data, technical execution of the experiments and/or analyses, and documentation or dissemination of the results.
 We fully expect that by actively participating in the course and working toward the course objectives, all students will merit authorship.